On C*-algebras associated to right LCM semigroups: Right LCM semigroup C*-algebras

 \subsection{Semigroup C*-algebras}

-In \cite{Li1}, Li constructed the reduced and the full $C^*$-algebras $C_r^*(S)$ and $C^*(S)$ associated to a left cancellative semigroup $S$ with identity.
-In this work we shall allow semigroups that do not necessarily have an identity, so we start by investigating to which extend the construction of $C_r^*(S)$ and $C^*(S)$ from \cite{Li1} still makes sense.
+~\\ In \cite{Li1}, Li constructed the reduced and the full $C^*$-algebras $C_r^*(S)$ and $C^*(S)$ associated to a left cancellative semigroup $S$ with identity.
+In this work we shall allow semigroups that do not necessarily have an identity, so we start by investigating to what extent the construction of $C_r^*(S)$ and $C^*(S)$ from \cite{Li1} still makes sense.

 Let $S$ be a left cancellative semigroup, and let $\{\varepsilon_t\}_{t\in S}$ denote the canonical orthonormal basis of $\ell^2(S)$ such that $(\varepsilon_s| \varepsilon_t)=\delta_{s,t}$ for $s, t\in S$.
 For each $p\in S$ let $V_p$ be the operator in $\mathcal{L}(\ell^2(S))$ given by $V_p\varepsilon_t=\varepsilon_{pt}$ for all $t\in S$.
 We have $V_p^*V_p=I$ in $\mathcal{L}(\ell^2(S))$, so that $V_p$ is an isometry for every $p\in S$.
 We define the \emph{reduced} $C^*$-algebra $C_r^*(S)$ to be the unital $C^*$-subalgebra of $\mathcal{L}(\ell^2(S))$ generated by $V_p$ for all $p\in S$.